vinisalazar/BioProv/paper/paper.md

 ## Classes

-BioProv implements several classes (hereafter highlighted in bold text) in order to represent provenance data extracted from BWfs.
+BioProv implements several classes in order to represent provenance data extracted from BWfs.
-Its object-oriented design allows users to benefit from the flexibility of working with extendable Python objects, that are familiar to many frameworks (e.g. the libraries in the scientific Python stack: NumPy [@Harris2020], SciPy [@Virtanen2020], Matplotlib [@Hunter2007], and others.)
+Its object-oriented design allows users to benefit from the flexibility of working with extensible Python objects, that are familiar to many frameworks (e.g. the libraries in the scientific Python stack: NumPy [@Harris2020], SciPy [@Virtanen2020], Matplotlib [@Hunter2007], and others.
 The four main classes are:

-* **Project:** The higher-level structure that contains core project information.
-Contains associated samples, files, and programs.
+* `Project`: The higher-level structure that contains core project information, like collections of samples, files, and programs.
-* **Sample:** Describes biological samples.
-Contains associated files and programs, and can group any sample attributes, such as collection date, collection site, type of sample (soil, water, tissue, etc.).
+* `Sample`: Describes biological samples.
+Contains collections of files and programs, and can group any sample attributes, such as collection date, collection site, type of sample (soil, water, tissue, etc.).
-* **File:** Describes computer files that may be associated with a Sample or Project.
+* `File`: Describes computer files that may be associated with a Sample or Project.
-* **Program:** Describes programs that process and create files.
+* `Program`: Describes programs that process and create files.

-A **Project** is the top-level object in the BioProv library.
-It contains a number of biological **Samples** that may have individually associated **Files** (for example, raw sequence data in FASTQ format) and **Programs**, which are processes that can be run to create and/or modify files.
+A **Project** instance is the top-level object in the BioProv library.
+It contains a number of biological **Samples** that may have individually associated **Files** (for example, raw sequence data in FASTQ format) and **Programs**, which are processes that can be used to create and/or modify files.
 Files and Programs can also be associated directly with the Project, instead of being associated with a particular Sample.
+In the provenance data model, instances of the `Project`, `Sample`, and `File` classes are represented as entities, and instances of `Program` are represented as activities.

 BioProv detects the current user and environment variables and stores them alongside the Project;
 each Program, when executed, is automatically associated with the current computing environment.
 This way, BioProv can represent which execution is associated with each user and environment, allowing for traceable collaborative work.

 These four classes constitute the basis of a BioProv project.
-The library stores relevant metadata of each object: for Samples, it stores associated attributes, files, and programs.
+The library captures provenance data through instances of these classes.
+For Samples, it stores the sample's attributes, a collection of files, and a collection of programs.
 For both Files and Programs, relevant information is automatically captured, such as the start and end time of each program execution and file size of each file.
 Files containing biological sequences that are supported by BioPython can be parsed with the **SeqFile** class.
 This class inherits from File and can extract metadata about the file contents, such as number of sequences, number of base pairs, GC content (if it is a nucleotide file), and other metrics.
-This feature allows users to extract domain data for their provenance reports by using all parsers available in BioPython.
+This feature allows users to extract domain data for their provenance documents by using parsers available in BioPython.

 Programs in BioProv can be created manually or loaded as a preset.
 We offer a few preset programs for common bioinformatics tasks, such as sequence alignment search, multiple sequence alignment, gene prediction and quantification of gene expression.